Safely Working with Gas Discharge Lamps and

 out in sodium light with color differing from that of the sodium light.

-Another disadvantage of low pressure sodium light is that many objects will
+Another disadvantage of low pressure sodium light is that many objects will look

 |